changliao1025/pypest/pypest/template/readme.md

 Some python scripts will be run once and some others will be run multiple times during model calibration process.
-Therefore, those run only once are organized within the offthegrid directory and those run multiple times are orginized within the onthefly directory.
+Therefore, those run only once are organized within the once directory and those run multiple times are orginized within the multipletimes directory.

 How to decide which python function run only once?
 Check the pypest instruction figure for details.